 For example, some companies already explain how narrow delivery time slots can reduce the efficiency of delivery schedules and increase their CO2 impact.
 This gives customers the option to make a difference by accepting more flexible delivery times.

-You can also use your ecommerce solution to reduce environmental impact and increase the efficiency and cost-effectiveness of your ordering and fulfilllment processes.
+You can also use your ecommerce solution to reduce environmental impact and increase the efficiency and cost-effectiveness of your ordering and fulfillment processes.
 Reporting on how your business is working to reduce emissions and to tackle other environmental issues will improve your reputation.

 5. Progressive web apps (PWAs)